Braiding Knots in Contact 3-Manifolds: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank John Etnyre for all his support and guidance during the past years, and for all the valuable comments and suggestions about this paper.
-She would also like to thank Keiko Kawamuro for all the helpful conversations.
+The author thanks John Etnyre for all his support and guidance.
+She would also like to thank Evgeny Volkov for taking an interest in these results and pointing out the sign mistake in Theorem 3.2.
+She thanks Keiko Kawamuro for all the helpful conversations.